PARKCHEOLHEE-lab/papers-for-generative-design/README.md

 ### Papers for Generative Design

-`papers-for-generative-design` is a collection of papers, articles, and code for deep generative design giving design inspiration.
+`papers-for-generative-design` is a collection of papers, articles, and codes for generative design giving design inspiration.

 <br>